dikmax/mdown/README.md

 ===============================

 1. Follow CommonMark specification changes.
-2. Add MarkDown-extensions from [pandoc], then change them to CommonMark extensions when they will be finally developed and accepted. (inline math, footnotes, etc.)
+2. Add Markdown-extensions from [pandoc], then change them to CommonMark extensions when they will be finally developed and accepted. (inline math, footnotes, etc.)
 3. AST-processing classes.
 Don't have much time to think about this.
 But this is definitely required.